K7S3/K7S3.github.io/SETUP_INSTRUCTIONS.md

 1. Replace the placeholder URLs in the Instagram section with actual photo URLs
 2. Or use Instagram's API to fetch photos dynamically (requires authentication)

+## Resume

+Add your resume:
+1. Save your resume as `resume.pdf` in the root directory
+2. The download button in the hero section will automatically link to it

 ## Deployment

 1. Push all changes to GitHub